-A. Any commercial or nonresidential use in a residential district must be conducted entirely within a dwelling or conducted by the occupants of the dwelling.
+A. Any commercial or nonresidential use in a residential district must be conducted entirely within a dwelling or accessory structure or conducted by the occupants of the dwelling.
 The home occupation shall remain incidental and secondary to the principal use,

 Home occupations shall be governed by the following regulations:

-1. Home occupations shall not occupy more than twenty percent (20%) of the total floor area of the main building.
+1. Home occupations shall not occupy more than twenty percent (20%) of the total floor area of the primary structure.

 2. Home occupations shall be operated within an enclosed structure with no exterior storage of materials or equipment.